ryantohhr/20-react/README.md

 - Tailwind
   - Understood utility classes for styles like width and height

-### Dice
+### Dice 🎲

 Created a dice site that allows the user to roll a die.

 Takeaways:

-Relatively simple project, familiarised with syntax of involved technologies
+Relatively simple project, familiarised with syntax of involved technologies.

+### Traffic Light 🚦

+Created a traffic light display that switched between red, green and orange at set intervals.

+Takeaways:
+- React
+  - Usage of `useEffect` to avoid side effects and state updates during rendering
+- General
+  - Using `const` and full caps for constant variables for readability and avoid accidental reassignment
+  - Using conditional reassignment within `className` for cleaner code

 ## Credits
 Thanks to WebDevCody for designing and sharing these projects.